highest mountain peak in india

 Local Cultures and Traditions

 • Cultural Diversity: Surrounding Kanchenjunga are vibrant communities with diverse ethnicities, including the Lepcha, Bhutia, and Nepali peoples.
-Visitors can immerse themselves in local cultures, witnessing traditional dances, music performances, and rituals celebrating the mountain’s spiritual significance.
+Visitors can immerse themselves in local cultures, witnessing traditional dances, music performances, and rituals celebrating the mountain’s significance.

 • Craftsmanship: Artisans showcase their craftsmanship through intricate handwoven textiles, wooden carvings, and vibrant paintings depicting folklore and mythological tales related to Kanchenjunga.